-- Learn how to buff the chart- fill out discharge summary and write prescriptions.
-You can do this at any time after the patient delivers.
-Have someone teach you how to do this. - On C-section patients with pfannensteil incision (bikini cut), you can remove their bandage on POD#1 and remove staples on POD#3 before the patient goes home.
+- On C-section patients with pfannensteil incision (bikini cut), you can remove their bandage on POD#1 and remove staples on the day of discharge.
 Have someone show you how to do this.
 Apply benzoin and steri-strips.
 Counsel the patient that they may shower and use dove/dial antibacterial soap to clean it.
 It should heal within 2 weeks.
 They should keep it dry and clean.
-They may remove the steri-strips in the shower after 7 days. - POD#1 orders for C-section patients (write these on the order sheet and have a resident sign them, also different now with EMR): - 1.
+They may remove the steri-strips in the shower after 7 days. - POD#1 orders for C-section patients (these will help you formulate a plan to present on rounds) - 1.
 Discontinue foley - 2.
 Activity: Ambulate TID with assistance; Patient may shower - 3.
 Diet: Advance as tolerated - 4.
 Heplock IV when tolerating po - 5.
 Discontinue IV/IM pain meds when tolerating po, then switch to po pain meds:

-Lortab 7.5/500mg 1 po q 4 hours prn pain level 1-5
+Percocet 5/325 mg 1 po q 4 hours prn pain level 1-5

-Lortab 7.5/500mg 2 po q 6 hours prn pain level 6-10
+Percocet 5/325 mg 2 po q 6 hours prn pain level 6-10